yaskovdev/blog/source/_drafts/2024-12-05-can-we-write-complex-programs-in-push.md

 Daniel Cristofani managed to [prove](http://brainfuck.org/urmutm.txt) that URM with only 5 registers is Turing-complete.

-Therefore, __to prove that Push is Turing-complete, we need to show that it can simulate URM with 5 registers__.
+Therefore, __to prove that Push is Turing-complete, I need to show that it can simulate URM with 5 registers__.

 # Writing a URM Interpreter in Push

 At first, I was not sure if it was even possible and how to approach it.
 Luckily, Lee Spector, the creator of Push, [drew my attention](https://github.com/erp12/pyshgp/discussions/167#discussioncomment-11430700) to the `yank` and `shove` instructions which provide random access to Push stacks, essentially turning them into random access memory.
-All that remained was to apply the instructions correctly.
+All that remained was to use the instructions correctly.

 ## Stage 1: Writing a URM Interpreter in C#

 I decided to start with a URM interpreter in a more familiar language — C#.
 Then I could gradually get rid of the C# specific features to turn the implementation into something that I could easily (ideally almost "mechanically") translate into Push.

-This part was relatively easy, you can find the code [here](https://github.com/yaskovdev/sandbox/blob/master/UniversalRegisterMachineInterpreter/UniversalRegisterMachineInterpreter/OriginalInterpreter.cs).
+This part was relatively easy, you can find the C# implementation [here](https://github.com/yaskovdev/sandbox/blob/master/UniversalRegisterMachineInterpreter/UniversalRegisterMachineInterpreter/OriginalInterpreter.cs).

-You may notice that the interpreter only supports registers from `0` to `9`, however, it is more than enough for our purposes: remember that we only need to simulate URM programs with 5 registers.
+You may notice that the interpreter only supports registers from `0` to `9`, however, it is more than enough for my purposes: remember that I only need to simulate URM programs with 5 registers.

 ## Stage 2: Re-Writing the Interpreter Without Relying on Variables and Strings

-In Push, we do not have the luxury of variables in the conventional sense, including those to store function arguments.
-We can only use the stacks, which we can think of as arrays with random access, thanks to the `yank` and `shove` instructions.
+In Push, there are no conventional variables, including those to store function arguments.
+I can only use the stacks, which can act like arrays with random access, thanks to the `yank` and `shove` instructions.

-This means that we have to now rewrite my C# interpreter so that it could only use an array for all the data it needs.
-What data specifically?
-The URM program itself, the registers, an integer pointer to the current URM instruction, and an [auxiliary integer variable that the interpreter uses to count the number of brackets](https://github.com/yaskovdev/sandbox/blob/master/UniversalRegisterMachineInterpreter/UniversalRegisterMachineInterpreter/OriginalInterpreter.cs#L26).
+This means that I should now rewrite my C# interpreter so that it could only use an array for all the data it needs.
+What data does it need, specifically?
+The URM program itself, the registers, the integer pointer to the current URM instruction, and the [auxiliary integer variable `b` that it uses to count the number of brackets](https://github.com/yaskovdev/sandbox/blob/master/UniversalRegisterMachineInterpreter/UniversalRegisterMachineInterpreter/OriginalInterpreter.cs#L26).

-To accommodate the registers, the URM program and the auxiliary variables, I decided to organize the memory as follows:
+To accommodate all that, I decided to organize the memory as follows:

 {% asset_img urm-interpreter-memory.png URM Interpreter Memory %}

-(Now I finally understand what my programming teacher was saying when he was explaining that in the [Von Neumann architecture](https://en.wikipedia.org/wiki/Von_Neumann_architecture) instructions and data are stored in the same memory and appearance indistinguishable from each other.)
+(Now I finally understand what my programming teacher was saying when he was explaining that in the [Von Neumann architecture](https://en.wikipedia.org/wiki/Von_Neumann_architecture) instructions and data are stored in the same memory and appear indistinguishable from each other.)

-Another issue to address is that the URM program is a string, but our memory is an array of integers.
-To solve this, I decided to encode the URM program as an array of integers as follows:
+Another issue to address is that a URM program is a string, but our memory is an array of integers.
+To solve this, I decided to encode a URM program as an array of integers as follows:

 | URM Symbol | Encoding |
 |------------|----------|